Lower and Upper Bound Theory

 The diagram below there is an illustration of binary search in an array consisting of 4 elements

-Calculating the lower bound: The max no of comparisons are n.
+Calculating the lower bound: The max no of comparisons is n.
 Let there be k levels in the tree.

 - No. of nodes will be 2k-1

-- The upper bound of no of nodes in any comparison based search of an element in list of size n will be n as there are maximum of n comparisons in worst case scenario 2k-1
+- The upper bound of no of nodes in any comparison-based search of an element in the list of size n will be n as there are a maximum of n comparisons in worst case scenario 2k-1

 - Each level will take 1 comparison thus no. of comparisons k≥|log2n|

-The diagram below is an example of tree formed in sorting combinations with 3 elements.
+The diagram below is an example of a tree formed in sorting combinations with 3 elements.